sarusso/Timeseria-notebooks/README.md

 Or, install Timeseria (`pip install timeseria==0.1.6`) and use them from your own Jupyter Notebook server.

+**Notes:**

+- In case of bugs with the GitHub built-in Notebooks rendering engine (e.g. outputs not shown) you can head to [Timeseria notebooks on nbviewer](https://nbviewer.org/github/sarusso/Timeseria-notebooks/tree/master/notebooks/) to visualize them.
-**Note:** the interactive plotting engine does not work in Jupyter Lab due to recent security restrictions.
+- The interactive plotting engine does not work in Jupyter Lab due to recent security restrictions.